vectara/react-search/README.md

 />;
 ```

+### Setting up your search data

 React-Search pulls data from your Vectara corpus.
 To set this up, [create a free Vectara account](https://console.vectara.com/signup) and refer to our [docs](https://docs.vectara.com/docs) for help.

+Vectara enables you to define [metadata](https://docs.vectara.com/docs/learn/document-data-structuring#metadata) on your documents.
+React-Search behaves differently based on the presence of specific metadata fields:

+- `title`: If this field is defined it will be rendered as the title of a search result.
+Typically this is something like the title of the document or webpage.
+- `url`: If this field is defined, React-Search will render the search result as a link to the defined URL.

 ## Maintenance